backmesh/openai-react-native/README.md

 ### Contributions and Feature Requests

-If you would like to contribute or request a feature, please join our [Discord](https://discord.com/invite/FfYyJfgUUY) and ask questions in the **#openai-react-native** channel or create a pull request or issue.
+If you would like to contribute or request a feature, please join our [Discord](https://discord.com/invite/FfYyJfgUUY) and ask questions in the **#oss** channel or create a pull request or issue.

 ### Setup